 Living in LondonYour accommodation options

-If you are one of the lucky ones who has a bed or even a floor to sleep on when you arrive, you’re off to a very good start; finding somewhere to live can be one of the most daunting tasks you will ever have to tackle while on a working holiday in London.
-Short-term accommodation in the form of hostels and B&Bs are abundant, but long-term accommodation is another matter.
-It can be hard to find somewhere liveable, suitable and within your budget.
+If you are one of the lucky ones who has a bed or even a floor to sleep on when you arrive, you’re off to a very good start; finding somewhere to live can be one of the most daunting tasks you will ever have to tackle while on a working holiday.

 Short-term London accommodation

-If you are only making a whirlwind visit through the city or need a place to establish yourself, then a hostel or cheap B&B will be ideal.
-I recommend booking for at least 2 weeks because by the time you are recovered from jet lag, done some sightseeing, looked for somewhere to live and a job and got your bearings this time will almost be up.
+For your arrival I recommend booking for at least 2 weeks because by the time you have recovered from jet lag, done some sightseeing, looked for somewhere to live and a job and got your bearings this time will almost be up.

-One of the cheapest and easiest short-term accommodation options is to stay in a hostel.
-Accommodation is mostly dormitory-style where you may have 4, 6, 8 or maybe more beds in one room however, many now also offer double, twin and family rooms.
-A hostel will allow you to familiarise yourself with London or where ever you are, possibly make friends with like-minded travellers and decide whether or not to make a more private and long-term housing arrangement.
-Some hostels offer long-term stays for those struggling to find a flat or house to share.
-I would recommend you book advance to ensure you have a spot for your arrival.
-I have stayed in hostels many times and recommend Hostel World.
+One of the cheapest and easiest options is to stay in a hostel.
+Accommodation is mostly dormitory-style where you may have 4, 6, 8 or more beds in one room.
+Some offer double, twin and family rooms.
+A hostel can help you to familiarise yourself with London and it is a place where you may make friends with like-minded travellers.
+I would recommend you book in advance to ensure you have a spot for your arrival.
+Check out the options on Hostel World.

 Long-term London accommodation